gundak95/kuwait_corpus/README.md

 All personal data is anonymised or consent for sharing obtained.

 LaMeta lets me export a general .imdi file for the whole corpus, and files for persons or sessions.

+I tried out a few things to see how to change the file structure and also import the XSLT from the TEI Enricher environment.